Greek banks could get ECB cash before bailout review

-FRANKFURT/ATHENS Greek banks could return to normal European Central Bank funding before international lenders conclude a first review of the country's new bailout program early next year, the euro zone's central bank said on Thursday.
+FRANKFURT/ATHENS Dec 3 Greek banks could return to normal European Central Bank funding before international lenders conclude a first review of the country's new bailout programme early next year, the euro zone's central bank said on Thursday.

 The ECB shut Greek lenders out of its liquidity operations in February after a radical leftist government won power vowing to tear up a previous bailout agreement and reverse austerity.